-Supv Kassel stated: A pay range.
+Supv.
+Kassel stated: A pay range.

-Mr. Koncar stated: That is a market value - here is what the position is worth - and it can be adjusted over time.
+Mr. Koncar stated: That is a market value - here is what the position is worth and can be adjusted over time.

-Supv Berube stated: We have already tried that.
-As it was being developed, there were several attempts at going to Glassdoor and looking at market ranges.
+Supv.
+Berube stated: We have already tried that.
+As it was being developed there were several attempts at going to Glassdoor and looking at market ranges.
 We are in a unique position with these particular job descriptions as we found with our workers' compensation rating.
-We gave the job descriptions to FRM and they coded them to cover a wide ranging all encompassing deal.
+We gave the job descriptions to FRM and they use those to code it to cover this wide ranging all encompassing deal.
 I hate putting an upper target on there because it becomes just that, a target.
 I am very comfortable with the way it is written.
 I like the end result of the way this book looks.
-We have gone from a bunch of sheets of paper to a professional looking document that you will be able to hand out.
+We have gone from a bunch of sheets of paper to a professional looking document that you will be able to distribute.

-Supv Farnsworth stated: When I went through it I came up with four things.
+Supv.
+Farnsworth stated: When I went through it I came up with four things.
 One has been addressed; it was the duplication of the appendices.
-In the forms included, two of the forms are an online fill-in-able form; the rest of the forms are not that way.
-My request is to either make them all fill-in-able or change the two back so that none can be filled-in electronically.
+In the forms included, two of the forms are an online fill-in-able form, the rest of the forms are not that way.
+My request is to make them all to be filled in or change the two back so they cannot be filled in electronically.

-Supv Berube stated: Print everything on paper and fill it in to go in the employee file.
+Supv.
+Berube stated: Print everything on paper and fill it in to go in the employee file.

-Supv Farnsworth stated: Eliminate the electronic capability.
+Supv.
+Farnsworth stated: Eliminate the electronic capability.